imcsq/ASE21-QAAskeR/1-tool.md

 **Input:**
 1) a `.tsv` file with all the follow-up outputs (i.e. the answer for the follow-up inputs given by SUT);
-2) a `.json` file of the information about target answers (one output of follow-up cases generation).
+2) a `.npy` file of the information about target answers (one output of follow-up cases generation).

 **Output:**
 1) a `.json` file for the detailed information of the test cases where SUT made a violation.